VILLA-TECH-Inc/VT-FedRAMP20x-Phase-One-Pilot-Draft/README.md

 <h2>KSI Validation & Evidence </h2>

 This draft submission details the methodology for validating the suggested FedRAMP Key Security Indicators (KSIs).
 Each KSI defines a security goal and encompasses several validations to illustrate compliance.
-The Cloud Service Provider (CSP) will generate machine-readable assertions (PASS/FAIL) for every validation, in addition to a score that reflects the overall compliance for each KSI.
-Furthermore, a threshold value will be established for what qualifies as a PASS.
+The Cloud Service Provider (CSP) will generate machine-readable assertions ("FULLY_IMPLEMENTED", "PARTIALLY_IMPLEMENTED", "NOT_IMPLEMENTED", "NOT_APPLICABLE") for every validation, in addition to a score that reflects the overall compliance for each KSI.
+Furthermore, a threshold value will be established for what qualifies as FULLY_IMPLEMENTED, PARTIALLY_IMPLEMENTED, NOT_IMPLEMENTED, or NOT_APPLICABLE.
 During our audit procedure, we plan to engage a 3PAO to authenticate the precision and purpose of each validation.
 This process will involve examining the validation logic and its corresponding KSI through traditional audit processes like interviews and walkthroughs.

 <h3>Sample KSI validation output</h3>